contrastellar/Contrastellar/README.md

 I'm a Author, Musician, and GameDev

 I do not currently use GitHub as my main code maintenance place.
-Please check out my own (gitea instance)[https://git.contrastellar.com]!
+Please check out my own [gitea instance](https://git.contrastellar.com)!